Kepmon/task-manager/README.md

 * showing me some useful ready-to-use solutions,
 * teaching me certain things about Vue and Typescript that I had had no idea about previously and that turned out to be so helpful along my whole way of developing this app,
 * teaching me good practices of writing clean, maintanable, and scalable code.

+Also, thank you @solracss for performing manual tests on my app and pointing out several issues that I overlooked.

 ## 📁 Sources